AriFordsham/GHCWiki/working-conventions/adding-features.md

   - Use 'darcs send' to create a patch bundle
   - Attach the patch bundle to the Trac report
   - Add a comment to the Trac report to say what you've done
-  - Set the ticket status to 'patch', and if you are listed as owner then 'unassign' the ticket This shifts responsibility to the GHC team to review and commit your patch.
+  - Set the ticket status to 'patch', and if you are listed as owner then 'unassign' the ticket.
+    This shifts responsibility to the GHC team to review and commit your patch.

 > >